sergio-costas/openqa_ubuntu/README.md

 curl -sSL https://get.docker.com/ | sudo sh
 ```

 kvm must also be working on your machine.

-As a hack, I run `sudo chmod 666 /dev/kvm`.
+First, create the openQA worker container by entering the `docker-openqa-worker` folder and running
+`sudo ./create_dock.sh`.

 There are scripts to help running the tests.
 Please run them from the `scripts` directory.